SHOTGUN FINDER

 Speed Shooting

-• I'm frustrated with how much I struggled with this gun - It looks too good - I cant stay mad
+• I'm frustrated with how much I struggled with this gun - It looks too good - I can't stay mad

-• I also noticed the lighter front end giving me a bit more muzzle flip, but it generally swung and mounted super comfortably
+• I also noticed the lighter front end giving me a bit more muzzle flip, but it generally swung and mounted super comfortably.

-• Doing this speed test actually gave me good insight as to where I, the operator can improve.
-I think that the Ethos Sport is so fine tuned and quality that it exposed my imperfections rather than the guns imperfections
+• Doing this speed test actually gave me good insight as to where I, the operator, can improve.
+I think that the Ethos Sport is so fine-tuned and quality that it exposed my imperfections rather than the guns imperfections

-• At the end of the day it was super reliable, and didn't kill me with recoil
+• At the end of the day, it was super reliable and didn't kill me with recoil.

 Whether our targets in the field or our targets in life, we will only hit what we are focused on so live the #targetfocusedlife